zane047/zane047.github.io/docs/05-Schematic/schematic.md

 ---
 title: Module Schematic
 ---

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is design to support recieving digital data from other subsystems, stores the data as well as computing temperature senssing data, and then sends both data's off to a new subsystem.
+This shows that the schematic is also designed to support digital communication between different subsystems as my subsystem both recieves and sends data.

 ![schematic](314schem.png){style width:"350" height:"300;"}